MichelleMoran431/Fundamentals-of-data-analysis-Tasks-2020/README.md

   Code example no. 5 is another example of using if/else statement in a for loop to output keys and values into a dictionary.

+### Task No. 2 Rolling the dice

+#### Aim:

+- Write a python function called Dicerolls that simulates rolling a dice
+- Taking in 2 parameters : (k) number of dice and (n) the number of times to roll the dice (n)
+- the function should simulate randomly rolling (k) dice (n) times and keeping track of each total face value occured
+- the output is in the form of a dictionary with the number of times each possible total face value occurs -Any module from the python library can be used

+#### Code Development :

+ - Import the following python modules : numpy and random to produce random numbers (integers)
+ - Create the function calling it Dicerolls and define the parameters in brackets :
+         - NUM_ROLLS - the number of dice rolls ( any no. )
+         - DIE_SIDES - the number of dice sides ( e.g 1 dice = 6 sides , 2 dice = 12 sides)

+ - Create a dictionary to store results: using {}
+ - Create a loop for rolling the die NUM_ROLL Times - range is 1000 times.
+ - Define what the roll_result is , using random.randint and inputing the low and high limits.Which are dependent on the no. of DIE_SIDES. e.g so if DIE_SIDES is 6 , then the nos. is (1,7)  , 7 is used so that 6 will be included.
+ - As the dice rolls , a count is started/ incremented for each roll result
+ - The output is for the roll_result in the range (1,7) which is dependent on the DIE_SIDES , so calling the roll result and how many times it was rolled.